Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
-> Please consult the `README` file for each project for further installation
+> Please consult the `README.md` file for each project for further installation
 > details at [https://github.com/Icinga/icinga-vagrant]

 Once you have checked out the Git repository navigate to your required